facebookarchive/open-graph-protocol/content/index.markdown

 The [Open Graph protocol](http://www.ogp.me/) enables any web page to become a rich object in a social graph.
-For instance, this is used on Facebook to allow any web page to have the same functionality as an object on Facebook.
+For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.

 While many different technologies and schemas exist and could be combined together, there isn't a single technology which provides enough information to